-You would not expect a woman barely in her forties to do a research about heart attacks in women.
+You would not expect a woman in her forties to do a research about heart attacks in women.
 Strokes are normally men's health issue, aren't they?
 And if you are reading this article, you probably aren't a morbidly obese business man often depicted in movies getting heart attack, right?
 Well, as it happens, there has been two deaths due to heart attack in my community, both in women in their forties.
 And now you probably can relate why knowing your risk factor is of utmost importance.
 As a matter of fact, every 80 seconds a woman in the US dies from a heart attack.
 Men can benefit from these tips as well so grab a green tea and read on.

 Symptoms of Heart Attack in Women

 Heart attack doesn’t always feel the same in women as it does in men and that is why it is so confusing and often dismissed by medical professionals.

 Women don't always get the same classic heart attack symptoms as men, such as crushing chest pain that radiates down one arm.